saccharome/CBC/README.md

 ## 3. Toy example

-We uploaded a small dataset as a [toy example](https://github.com/saccharome/CBC/tree/master/Toy/Toy%20CCS%20dataset) as well as the files containing the [expected reports](https://github.com/saccharome/CBC/tree/master/Toy/Expected%20reports) of each CBC_script using this toy.
+We uploaded a small dataset containing 100 CCSs as a [toy example](https://github.com/saccharome/CBC/tree/master/Toy/Toy%20CCS%20dataset), as well as the files containing the [expected reports](https://github.com/saccharome/CBC/tree/master/Toy/Expected%20reports) of each CBC_script using this toy.

 ## 4. Bugs